Understanding Live-in Care Costs & Funding

 What Live-in Care Costs Cover

-Live-in care includes:
+Live-in care typically includes:

 • One-to-one care in your own home, with a consistent carer who gets to know you, rather than different people coming and going